Frnot/midi-track-recorder/README.md

 # midi-track-recorder
-Script will automatically play midi files and record output of synth to audio file
+Script will automatically play midi files on midi device and record loopback audio to a file